CheckPointSW/mcp-servers/packages/harmony-sase/README.md

 Only use client implementations you trust

 Ensure that you only use models and providers that comply with your organization's policies for handling sensitive infrastructure data and PII.

+## 📊 Telemetry and Privacy

+**Anonymous Usage Statistics:** Check Point collects anonymous usage statistics to improve this MCP server.
+Only tool usage patterns and anonymous identifiers are collected—no credentials, policies, or sensitive data.

+**Opt-Out:** Set `TELEMETRY_DISABLED=true` environment variable or use the `--no-telemetry` flag to disable telemetry collection.